ccr5/ccr5/README.md

 ![](https://komarev.com/ghpvc/?username=ccr5&color=green&style=flat-square)
 <p></p>

-I'm a developer for carrear, hobbie and love 🖤.
+I'm a developer by career, hobby and love 🖤.

 Developing since 2014 and as a professional for over 5 years.
 I got experiences throughout the software development cycle.
 My expertise is in blockchain and backend area.